creaciond/russian-stage-classification/README.md

 ## What is this about?

-I already did a project on Russian Drama Corpus and its stage directions — it can be found here: [https://github.com/creaciond/russian-drama](Stage Directions in Russian Drama).
+I already did a project on Russian Drama Corpus and its stage directions — it can be found here: [Stage Directions in Russian Drama](https://github.com/creaciond/russian-drama).
 It dealt more with the quantitative part of the research and exploring corpus trends; at this one, I want to focus on the part which deals more with computational linguistics and machine learning, that is to extract linguistic features and run several different models.

-Russian Drama Corpus (or shortly, RusDraCor) can be found at [https://github.com/dracor-org/rusdracor](dracor-org/rusdracor); it is also available in a more user-friendly format at [https://dracor.org/rus](Dracor website).
+Russian Drama Corpus (or shortly, RusDraCor) can be found at [dracor-org/rusdracor](https://github.com/dracor-org/rusdracor); it is also available in a more user-friendly format at [Dracor website](https://dracor.org/rus).

 ## What's inside